CarstenGrohmann/HassHelper/README.md

 This script helps to copy sensor data from the table "states" to the statistics table in an SQLite database.

+## db_maint.py

+Script to change the assignment of sensor data in "Long term statistics" table ("statistics") and in "History" (table "statistics_short_term") from an old sensor to a new sensor.

 ## restore_old_sensor_data_from_backup.sh

 The script is intended to help users who purged sensor data by accident.